MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Evaluate data replication requirements*: Assess the specific needs of your workload and determine the level of data replication that it requires.
 Consider factors such as data criticality, recovery time objectives (RTOs), and recovery point objectives (RPOs).

-- *Choose the right replication strategy*: Select a replication technology that aligns with your cost optimization goals.
+- *Choose the right replication strategy*: Select a replication technology that aligns with your goals for cost optimization.
 Consider the service-level agreement (SLA) requirements for your workload.

   Evaluate options such as synchronous replication, asynchronous replication, or a combination of both.
 Base the decision on factors like data consistency requirements and network bandwidth considerations.
-Assess the level of availability needed for your workload and evaluate the need for zonal versus regional redundancy.
+Assess the level of availability that you need for your workload, and evaluate the need for zonal versus regional redundancy.

-- *Optimize network bandwidth*: Minimize network bandwidth usage by implementing compression and data deduplication techniques.
+- *Optimize network bandwidth*: Minimize the usage of network bandwidth by implementing compression and data deduplication techniques.
 These techniques can reduce the amount of data transferred during replication, which can save costs.

 - *Monitor and optimize replication frequency*: Regularly review and adjust the replication frequency based on the changing needs of your workload.
 Fine-tuning the replication frequency can help optimize costs by reducing unnecessary replication overhead.